kaustubh57/reactjs-experiments/README-reactjs-learning.md

     - Call this.setState from another function
     - this.setState automatically calls render
     - Components interacting reacap
+    - A React component should use *state* to store information that the component itself can change.
   - Stateless Components from Stateful Components ([*here*](https://www.codecademy.com/courses/react-102/lessons/stateless-inherit-stateful-intro))
-    - Stateless Components from Stateful Components
     - Stateless components inherit from Stateful components
     - Build a *stateful* component class
     - Build a *stateless* component class
     - Pass a component's state
     - Don't update props
+      - A component should never update *this.props*.
+      - A React component should use *props* to store information that can be changed, but can only be changed by a *different* component.
+      - A React component should use *state* to store information that the component itself can change.
-    - Child components update their parent's state
+    - Child components update their parent's state [*here*](https://www.codecademy.com/courses/react-102/lessons/child-updates-parents-state)
+      - Define an event handler
+      - Pass the event handler
+      - Receive the event handler
+      - Automatic binding
     - Child components update their sibling's props
     - Video player (*project*)
     - Statefule and stateless programming patterns